 This information is intended to provide clarity and transparency to pupils and parents/carers in about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.
 We use Google Classroom as a means of communication between school and home and additionally as a means to provide remote education.
-For EYFS we utilise Tapestry to provide online learning.

 The remote curriculum: what is taught to pupils at home